Albert's twisted field construction using division algebras with a multiplicative norm: Introduction

 \section{Introduction}

-Albert's classical construction resulting in twisted finite semifields \cite{A1}, \cite{A2} is a well-known tool to build $n$-dimensional unital nonassociative division algebras out of an $n$-dimensional cyclic field extension $K/F$ with Galois group ${\rm Gal}(K/F)=\langle \sigma\rangle$.
-For any choice of $c\in K$ such that $N_{K/F}(c)\not=1$ and $1\leq i,j< n$, $K$ equipped with the new multiplication
+Albert's classical construction resulting in twisted semifields \cite{A1, A2} is a well-known tool to build $n$-dimensional unital nonassociative division algebras out of an $n$-dimensional cyclic field extension $K/F$ with Galois group ${\rm Gal}(K/F)=\langle \sigma\rangle$: For any choice of $c\in K^\times$ such that $N_{K/F}(c)\not=1$ and $1\leq i,j< n$, $K$ equipped with the new multiplication

 is a division algebra over $F$.
 For finite base fields $F$, Kaplanski's trick is then used to associate to any such presemifield $(K,\circ)$ an isotopic semifield.
 Any semifield isotopic to $(K,\circ)$ is called a {\it twisted field}.
-In 1996, Menichetti proved that if $n$ is prime and $q$ large enough, any division algebra of dimension $n$ over $\mathbb{F}_q$ is either a field or a twisted field \cite{M}.
-Twisted fields also play a role in the classification of three-dimensional nonassociative algebras \cite{DG}.
+If $n$ is prime and $q$ large enough, any division algebra of dimension $n$ over $\mathbb{F}_q$ is either a field or a twisted field \cite{M}.
+On the other hand, this construction indeed produces fewer than $o$ non-isotopic semifields of order $o$ \cite{K}.

-Moreover, in the theory of semifields, the commutative twisted fields play a prominent role: For $c=-1$, the division algebra obtained from a finite field extension $K/F$ of odd degree, $F$ of odd characteristic, which is given by the multiplication $x\circ y=xy+\alpha(x)\alpha^{-1}(y)$ for a non-trivial $\alpha\in {\rm Gal}(K/F)$, $\alpha^{-1}\not=\alpha$, is a presemifield.
-Although this $(K,\circ)$ itself is not commutative, its isotope $x\star y=x\circ \alpha(y)=x\alpha(y)+\sigma(x)y$ is, thus the associated unital isotope obtained by using Kaplanski's trick a commutative twisted field.
+In particular, the commutative twisted fields play a prominent role in the theory of semifields: For $c=-1$, the division algebra obtained from a finite field extension $K/F$ of odd degree, $F$ of odd characteristic, which is given by the multiplication $x\circ y=xy+\alpha(x)\alpha^{-1}(y)$ for a non-trivial $\alpha\in {\rm Gal}(K/F)$, $\alpha^{-1}\not=\alpha$, is a presemifield.
+Although this $(K,\circ)$ itself is not commutative, its isotope $x\star y=x\circ \alpha(y)=x\alpha(y)+\alpha(x)y$ is, thus every associated unital isotope obtained by using Kaplanski's trick is a commutative twisted semifield.
 All commutative twisted semifields are obtained this way.
-This construction works for every base field of odd characteristic which admits a cyclic field extension of degree $n$ and yields a central commutative division algebra for all odd $n>2$.
+This construction works for every base field of odd characteristic which admits a cyclic field extension of degree $n$ and yields a unital central commutative division algebra for all odd $n>2$.

+Generalizations of twisted fields also occur in the classification of three-dimensional nonassociative algebras over a field $F$ \cite{DG}.

+The purpose of this paper is to show that Albert's construction can be applied to finite-dimensional algebras over a field $F$ that possess a multiplicative norm $N:A\to F$ of degree $n$, i.e. $N(xy)=N(x)N(y)$ for all $x,y\in A$, and their isotopes.
+As possible application, we obtain examples of real division algebras with a large derivation algebra.